Chic discography

-American group Chic released a number of albums in the period 1977 to 1983.
+American disco group Chic released a number of albums in the period 1977 to 1983.
 After 1983's Believer the group did not record a studio album until 1992's Chic-Ism.
 The band has since continued to tour and release live and compilation albums.
 The group's first studio album in 26 years, titled It's About Time was released in September 2018.
 Nile Rodgers and Bernard Edwards produced for a series of artists in the years 1978 to 1982.
 They sometimes produced under the name 'The Chic Organization'.